SyeedaKudhsia8/MachineLearning-/README.md

 # TimeSeries-Forecasting
-*If you know machine learning, then it is a breeze.
-If you don't, then you will.*
+*If you know a wee bit about machine learning, life is rosy.
+If you don't, well then, you will.*

 ### 🐤 Background
-This time, I just did it.
-Took it as a challenge and to learn it.
-This topic was being postponed since the start.
-I thought *will learn, will learn sometime* because it didn't sound much exciting to me *(or say, I was worried about its complexity, without learning it)*.
+I did it this time; I sorta took it as a challenge to learn.
+This subject had been on the back burner since the beginning.
+I thought *will learn, will learn someday* since it didn't seem that interesting to me *(or whatever-you want to call it- I panicked at the thought of its complexity; never really learned it).*

-Finally took an opportunity and got started.
-And believe me, it amazed me.
+Anyway, it finally got a shot, and I went ahead.
+And trust me, it blew my mind.
 Like *what*!?
-Time-series forecasting ***is*** amazing.
-And again, if you know machine learning algorithms, then it will be so helpful for you.
+Time-series forecasting ***is*** cool.
+And again, if you are into machine learning algorithms, that would help.

-> **Disclaimer**: I have made this course only as a part to educate myself and anyone who is reading this.
-Taking the original course is appreciated.
-This GitHub course covers most of the lecture material *(with given credits)* in a simplified manner.
+> **Disclaimer:** This course is made for my own and the readers' education.
+The original course must be taken where possible.
+The GitHub course covers most of the lecture materials *(with given credits)* but in a simplified way.
 Hope the reader understands my intent 🙏

 *Learning means doing.
-Read it as a story, practice it as a real-life*
+Read it as a story, practice it in real life.*

 Thank you <br>
 Syeeda ∞ Fatima